Espanholeitor/Poker-Strategy/README.md

-Poker STrategy clasified by Hands
+Poker STrategy clasified by Hands.
 Based in the Doyle Brunson book Supersystem
 Intended as a didactic activity
 My advice is not to play poker with Money